r0sa-bio-digital/content-publishing-ecosystem/README.md

 		* https://www.npmjs.com/package/ordered-uuid-v4
 			* Generate COMB UUID by https://c0ntent.herokuapp.com/knit/new
 			* Replace all standard UUIDs by COMB UUIDs in c0ntent db
 	* Prevent users.id to be added to content.id and vise versa
 		* Add knits table as aggregation of all ids from all other tables
 		* `Add new content and users only via special api`
 			* This api first trys to add id to knits, and only then to specified table
-	* Add creation time field to content and users tables
 	* Authorization
 * Establish role of hosting provider.
 * Implement simplest content delivery with automated payment transactions.